dynamsoft-docs/barcode-reader-docs-server/programming-old/dotnet/user-guide/index.md

 permalink: /programming/dotnet/user-guide/index.html
 ---

-# .NET Edition User Guide Index
+# .NET Edition User Guide

 These articles will help you get the most out of Dynamsoft Barcode Reader .NET Edition.